6 Types of Bar Charts and Bar Graphs: A Complete Guide

 | Business example | Survey responses showing stakeholder priorities by name |

-| Tool name (Power BI) | Clustered Bar Chart (as opposed to Clustered Column Chart for vertical) |
+| Tool name (Power BI) | Clustered Bar Chart, as opposed to Clustered Column Chart for the vertical version |

 6. Bar and Line Combo Chart